elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-main-disadvantages-of-sexual-reproduction-in-terms-of-energy-and-time-investment.md

 url: /learn/psychology/questions/what-are-the-main-disadvantages-of-sexual-reproduction-in-terms-of-energy-and-time-investment
 score: -1.0
 related_article1:
-    id: 171016
+    id: 170997
+    title: >-
-    title: What role does behavior play in evolutionary strategies for survival and reproductive success?
+        What role do computer simulations play in understanding real-world cooperation strategies?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-behavior-play-in-evolutionary-strategies-for-survival-and-reproductive-success
+    url: /learn/psychology/questions/what-role-do-computer-simulations-play-in-understanding-realworld-cooperation-strategies
 related_article2:
     id: 171016
+    title: >-
-    title: What role does behavior play in evolutionary strategies for survival and reproductive success?
+        What role does behavior play in evolutionary strategies for survival and reproductive success?
     subject: Psychology
     url: /learn/psychology/questions/what-role-does-behavior-play-in-evolutionary-strategies-for-survival-and-reproductive-success
 related_article3:
-    id: 171001
+    id: 170995
+    title: >-
-    title: What is anisogamy, and how does it affect reproductive strategies in different species?
+        What is the Tit-for-Tat strategy in game theory, and how does it promote cooperation?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-anisogamy-and-how-does-it-affect-reproductive-strategies-in-different-species
+    url: /learn/psychology/questions/what-is-the-titfortat-strategy-in-game-theory-and-how-does-it-promote-cooperation
 related_article4:
-    id: 171001
+    id: 171010
-    title: What is anisogamy, and how does it affect reproductive strategies in different species?
+    title: >-
+        What criteria do females use for mate selection, and how does this impact male traits?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-anisogamy-and-how-does-it-affect-reproductive-strategies-in-different-species
+    url: /learn/psychology/questions/what-criteria-do-females-use-for-mate-selection-and-how-does-this-impact-male-traits
 related_article5:
-    id: 171000
+    id: 171012
-    title: How does mate choice influence sexual selection and competition among males?
+    title: >-
+        How does data analysis contribute to understanding behavior in biological systems?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-mate-choice-influence-sexual-selection-and-competition-among-males
+    url: /learn/psychology/questions/how-does-data-analysis-contribute-to-understanding-behavior-in-biological-systems
 ---

 &nbsp;